boanjo/myhome/rain_gauge/README.md

 Next add the step up (and or down) converter and arduino with some hot glue.
 ![5](https://github.com/boanjo/boanjo.github.io/blob/master/temp_indoor_2_hot_glue.jpg?raw=true "Pic 5")

-Prepare the Radio (RFM69HW, the HIGH power version) wires: https://www.mysensors.org/build/connect_radio, solder the resistors and capacitor to measure the battery https://www.mysensors.org/build/battery and then also the home-made antenna http://www.byvac.com/downloads/RLnn/How-to-make-a-Air-Cooled-433MHz-antenna.pdf
+Prepare the Radio (RFM69HW, the HIGH power version) wires: https://www.mysensors.org/build/connect_radio, solder the resistors and capacitor to measure the battery https://www.mysensors.org/build/battery and then also the home-made antenna http://www.byvac.com/downloads/RLnn/How-to-make-a-Air-Cooled-433MHz-antenna.pdf.

+Oh and you need a pull-up resistor as well for the reed switch (i'm using 4k7ohm)
 ![6](https://github.com/boanjo/boanjo.github.io/blob/master/rain_radio.jpg?raw=true "Pic 6")

 Put the sensor in the casing (which will make it easier to pick up again and protect the antenna).
 Then screw the reed switch connectors in place